Crosspointe C

 No analysis available

-Seven of eight current MLS listings have the SECGUA amenity checked, and at least three separate public remarks explicitly mention 'security guard' or '24-hour security' (e.g., 'security guard, gated community' and '24-hour security').
-The evidence is consistent across multiple listings/agents rather than appearing limited to a single copy‑pasted remark, so inclusion is warranted with high confidence.
+Building-level security is well-supported: 8/9 current MLS listings have the SECGUA amenity checked and at least three separate public remarks explicitly state 'security guard' or '24-hour security' (quotes: 'security guard', '24-hour security').
+Evidence is consistent across multiple agent remarks and aligns with the MLS amenity flags, so inclusion is warranted.

 No analysis available